calaldees/blog/softwareEnginering/linting.md

 Black could be used in conjunction with tools like PyLint

 PyLint could enforce things like
-    * Enforcing if variable names are well-formed according to your coding standard
+* Enforce if variable names are well-formed according to your coding standard
-    * Enforcing depreciated modules use/import are treated as an error
+* Enforce depreciated modules use/import are treated as an error

 They are parallel technologies that are implemented in similar ways.
 Both would use similar setup methods: